0xekez/tcp-proxy/README.md

 921600000 bytes transferred in 4.369209 secs (210930626 bytes/sec)
 ```

-Connecting directly to the eyeball:
+Connecting directly to the server:

 ```
 ~ dd if=/dev/zero bs=1024 count=900000 | nc -v 127.0.0.1 1313